 Charlie shifted painfully in his hospital bed, wishing he’d just been hit with a crowbar instead.
 That electric motherfucker’s gloves felt like a licking a battery, except all over and you woke up handcuffed to a gurney with the nurses laughing about how you’d pissed yourself.
 Even worse, that Detective Higgins pig was back with his twenty questions.
 Why hadn’t Skinnyman just shot him when they caught him?

 “It’s been two hours, I can start questioning you again.
 Blame the Supreme Court.
 And you’ll be going away for two decades if we have you convicted of human trafficking – life if anyone died because of it.
 If you give me some actionable intel on your boss though, well, I’ll see to it the judge bumps it down to kidnapping.”

 That got a good laugh out of him.
 “You want me to squeal on Skinnyman?
 Wow, that fedora must be too tight on your head blues brother.”

 Higgins frowned and adjusted his hat.
 “You fear he’ll kill you?
 Why is this suddenly occurring to you now?
 You’re a henchman for a supervillain, he’ll toss you aside like a used rag the second you become a liability.
 I’m giving you an out.”

 Charlie shook his head.
 Cops always thought they had it all figured out.
 “This is bigger than you, me or even Skinnyman.
 But you’ll see one day.”

 “I see.”
 Higgins began to pace.
 “And I assume the abandoned chemical factory your friends captured me outside of has something to do with it?”

 “I’m done talking.”

 “Abandoned chemical factory.”
 Higgins paused and stroked his chin.
 “Huh.
-I could’ve sworn Mouse describing escaping a similar building when she first started informing for me.”
+I could’ve sworn Mouse describing being placed in a similar building at one point when she first started informing for me.”

 Charlie felt his gut jump into his throat.
 “You wouldn’t.”